“All new families deserve support.”

 Support After Birth

 Caring for one another is a radical act.
 Postpartum Doulas fill an important role in providing emotional, physical, and evidence-based informational support to the new family after the birth of a baby.
-A doula’s role is fluid and changes from day to day depending on the needs of the mother and family, and can include:
+A doula’s role is fluid and changes from day to day depending on the needs of the family, and can include:

 - Offering coping strategies for postpartum adjustment